Colorful Minors: The Erd o s-P o sa property for -colorful graphs

 \begin{theorem} For any non-negative integer $q,$ if a $q$-colorful graph $(H,\psi)$ has the Erd\H{o}s-P{\'o}sa property, then $(H,\psi)$ is crucial. \end{theorem} \begin{proof}

-Due to \cref{lemma_EPMinorClosed,obs_CrucialMinimal}, it is enough to prove that none of the colorful graphs in $\Ocal_{q}$ has the Erd\H{o}s-P{\'o}sa property.
-We first examine the case where $(H,\psi)$ is a connected $q$-colorful graph from $\Ocal_{q}.$ Clearly $(H,\chi)$ cannot be a member of $\Ocal_{q}^{0}$ as \cref{prop_ErdosPosa} already covers all non-planar graphs.
+Due to \cref{obs_CrucialMinimal}, it is enough to prove that if a colorful graph $(G,\chi)$ contains some colorful graph $(H,\psi)$ in $\Ocal_{q}$, then $(G,\chi)$ does not have the Erd\H{o}s-P{\'o}sa property.
+Let $(H,\psi)$ be such a $q$-colorful graph and observe that it cannot be a member of $\Ocal_{q}^{0},$ as \cref{prop_ErdosPosa} already covers all non-planar graphs.